Mylittleswift/mylittleswift.github.io/README.md

-# Welcome to My Project Page!
+# Welcome to My Resume and Project Intro!

 Hi, I'm Joey.
-I'm a mobile app developer (native iOS & Android apps) in SF Bay Area since 2014.
-Recently, my focus is health and fitness app development on iPhones & Apple Watches.
+I'm a mobile app developer in SF Bay Area since 2014.
+Recently, my focus is health and fitness app development on iPhones, iPads & Apple Watches.

 # Specialties
-* iOS app and SDK development
+* iOS/WatchOS app and SDK development
 * BLE(Bluetooth Low Energy), iBeacon and sensor applications
 * Health/Fitness and Medical apps, and integration with bluetooth devices